Shirakumo/radiance-tutorial/Part 6.md

 You should still be logged in, so let's just get onto the admin panel and check it out.
 You can get to it through this link: [`localhost:8080/!/admin/`](localhost:8080/!/admin/).
 It should show a link labelled "Plaster" on the sidebar.
 Once on it, you can configure your preferred theme and content type.

-The last thing we need to do now is to actually integrate the information into the edit page.
-The `edit.ctml` template just needs a single element addition to the edit form's header:
+The last thing we need to do now is to actually integrate the information into the edit and view pages.
+The `edit.ctml`/`view.ctml` template just needs a single element addition to the edit form's header:

 ```HTML
 <span style="display:none" class="theme" lquery="(text (** :theme))"/>
 ```

-The page definition needs some changes too.
-Namely we'll need to augment the empty data-model for a new paste with the preferred type, and pass the theme to the template process call.
-For brevity I'll only include the relevant parts-- I'm sure you can figure out how to actually put it together:
+The page definitions need some changes too.
+Namely, we'll need to pass the theme to the template process call, and in the edit page, we'll need to augment the empty data-model for a new paste with the preferred type as well.
+For brevity I'll only include the relevant parts from the edit page-- I'm sure you can figure out how to actually put it all together by now.

 ```common-lisp
     ...